Austin – IT Specialist

 🙇 Centralizing information

-Jamie's team receives support requests from users across the business, and it's important that they're able to spot trends easily.
+Austin's team receives support requests from users across the business, and it's important that they're able to spot trends easily.

 - Tickets were picked up in the order that they were submitted, meaning different specialists would often be troubleshooting the same issue.